Quick tips for choosing an energy efficient air conditioner

 • For small rooms less than 20sqm, a portable unit works well, but this air conditioning model doesn’t suit larger rooms.

-• For rooms less than 50sqm, a window wall unit is sufficient, but these model is less energy efficient than a fixed split system.
+• For rooms less than 50sqm, a window wall unit is sufficient, but this model is less energy efficient than a fixed split system.

 • For areas larger than 50sqm, a split system air conditioner is the best option.